ugomuhieddine17/right-price/README.md

 How to manage mutations having houses, apartments etc?
 HOW TO KEEP ONLY APARTMENTS?

 There is some mutations with a surface of 0, how to manage this?
+17% -> fill with the median of the given commune

 Write the sources of the external data